 draw attention to current aspects of contemporary Jewish religion and cultural life.

-Our travelling exhibitions . are available for schools and cultural institutions.
+Our touring exhibitions are available for schools and cultural institutions.

-Both professionals and the general public have access to our specialized Jewish library and multimedia centre .
+Both professionals and the general public have access to our specialized Jewish library.

 The Jewish Museum in Prague is also involved in several educational projects.
 These include the hugely successful “Neighbours who Disappeared” (in collaboration with the civic association Zapomenutí / The Forgotten Ones) and “Ours or Foreign?
 Jews in the Czech Twentieth Century ” (in co-operation with the Terezín Initiative Institute).